Bira/octopus-carnival/_drafts/wir-mm-4e-dragonspawn.md

 {:/nomarkdown}

-This dragonspawn stands out from its fellows not only because its name is extremely Metal but because it's sapient.
-Not a warbeast but a mercenary, the godslayer hires itself out to people who need violence inflicted upon powerful dragonborn, old dragons, or angels and other immortals.
+This dragonspawn stands out from its fellows not only because its name is Extremely Metal but because it's sapient.
+Not a warbeast but a mercenary, the godslayer hires itself out to people who need violence inflicted upon powerful creatures such as angels and other immortals.
 In other words, "godslayer" is its job description.

 These reptilian giants were created by Tiamat cultists to fight their enemies, but their mercenary temperament suggests that the PCs themselves might be able to hire them to help fight opposition such as devils, evil dragons or even those self-same cultists.
-Yes, the bluespawn is also Evil, but it's not like it has any solidarity for other evil creatures.
+Yes, the bluespawn is also Evil, but it's not like evil creatures have any solidarity towards each other.

-A bluespawn godslayer is a Huge Natural Humanoid (reptile) and a Level 22 Elite Brute.
+A bluespawn godslayer is a Huge Natural Humanoid (reptile) and a Level 22 Elite Brute with 510 HP.
 It has low-light vision, 30 resistance to lightning and thunder, and runs at speed 8.
 It wields a greatsword one-handed and a heavy shield.

 The greatsword deals a mix of physical and lightning damage.
 It can also be used in to deal an Awesome Blow that does the same damage and allows a secondary